 West Lancashire is a safe place to live but emergencies can happen at any time.
 The Civil Contingencies Act places a duty on responders to plan for and respond to emergencies.

 What is an emergency?

 The Civil Contingencies Act defines an emergency as ‘any event or situation that threatens serious damage to human welfare, environment or security.’
-More information about the Civil Contingencies Act can be found on the Lancashire Resilience Forum (external link) website.
+More information about the Civil Contingencies Act can be found on the stay in the know (external link) website.